Frequently Asked Questions About Fall Accidents in New Jersey

 Proudly serving all of New Jersey

 At Lependorf & Silverstein, P.C., our legal team consists of knowledgeable and experienced New Jersey slip and fall accident attorneys who are willing to go the extra mile for our clients.
-We don’t handle our cases like a lawsuit processing mill; rather, we invest the full extent of our efforts and resources into each and every case.
+We don’t handle our cases like a lawsuit processing mill; rather, we invest the full extent of our efforts and resources into each and every case to get the best results possible.
 If you want a lawyer by your side whom you can trust to fight hard no matter what obstacles present themselves, call us today at (609) 240-0040.

 Slip and fall accidents can often leave victims feeling embarrassed and responsible, on top of being injured.
 However, there are a number of questions that one should ask immediately after suffering from a slip and fall accident, particularly if they are seriously injured and are going to need medical attention, no matter how extensive.